Sevierville Police Department

 The City of Sevierville is a home rule form of government formed by state charter in 1901.
-The Chief of Police is appointed by the City Administrator and is the head of the police department which currently serves over 15,000 permanent residents and more than 11,000,000 visitors annually.
+The Chief of Police is appointed by the City Administrator and is the head of the police department which currently serves over 18,000 permanent residents and more than 15,000,000 visitors annually.
 Officers patrol approximately 24 square miles within the City limits and about 200 miles of City roads daily.
-The Police Department consists of 59 sworn officers and 14 non-sworn support personnel.
+The Police Department consists of 70 certified officers, 10 sworn reserve officers, 11 dispatchers, and 7 support personnel.

 Mission: To be a model of policing excellence and lead a proactive community partnership to provide for the safety of all persons, prevent crime, protect property, and preserve quality of life.

 Vision: We will respect the rights of others, enforce fairly, serve impartially, and oppose all who would bring harm to our community.

 Values: Respect for Human Life, Community Service, Fairness, Equality, Veracity, Honor, Integrity, Constitutional Principles, Professionalism.